luoyuqinlaura/data-finance-yt/README.md

 ## Analytics Page Part

 1. grid: in tailwind, the grid is default 1, according to the screen size, we can change it.

+## Newsletter Page

+1. play with the grid and tailwind css